Narcissistic Cannibal

 "Narcissistic Cannibal" is a song by American nu metal band Korn, released as the second single from their tenth studio album, The Path of Totality.
 It was co-produced by DJs Skrillex and Kill the Noise.
 The single was released to active rock and mainstream rock radio stations on October 18, 2011, followed by a digital release on October 24, 2011.
 It was released to alternative radio stations on November 8, 2011.

 The song was made available for free download as a WAV file on Korn's official website from October 13 until October 16.

 Composition

 Jonathan Davis said about the song:

 Music video

-The band filmed a music video for the track on September 27, 2011 at the legendary Roxy Theatre in Hollywood.
+The band filmed a music video for the track on September 27, 2011, at the legendary Roxy Theatre in Hollywood.
 The first 125 fans to show up got in for free to attend the shoot.
-It was directed and produced by ShadowMachine Films, best known for the Adult Swim television programs, Robot Chicken and Moral Orel.
+It was directed by Alexander Bulkley and produced by ShadowMachine Films, best known for the Adult Swim television programs, Robot Chicken and Moral Orel.
 The video was officially released on October 21, 2011.